sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

       <li><strong>Lots of other questions to be sure!</strong></li>
 </ul>

-Since users are already using Sigma (**or spreadsheets and should be using Sigma instead!**), Input Tables can help solve this problem.
+Since users are already using Sigma (**or spreadsheets and should be using Sigma instead!**), input tables can help solve this problem.
-Why not just create a Sigma Workbook and augment it with the ability for the user to enter small amounts of data in real time?
+Why not just create a Sigma workbook and augment it with the ability for the user to enter small amounts of data in real time?
 Sigma will do the heavy lifting of UI and data operations to store the data in your warehouse.

 <aside class="postive">
-<strong>IMPORTANT:</strong><br> Sigma does not store data and with Input Tables, data is stored in your warehouse but adjacent to your existing data.
+<strong>IMPORTANT:</strong><br> Sigma does not store data and with input tables, data is stored in your warehouse but adjacent to your existing data.
 Existing data is NEVER changed in any way.
 </aside>

 Allowing users to add/supplement warehouse data opens a world of possibilities.
 We can demonstrate how this can be done we will use a very simple example.

 There is a need for accounting to update the status of Invoices, adding comments/notes but don't want to give the data entry clerk access to the accounting system.

-We solution this in Sigma using Input Tables without involving developers or database administrators valuable time.
+We solution this in Sigma using input tables without involving developers or database administrators valuable time.

-In our Workbook, create a new Page and rename it to `Data Collection`.
+In our workbook, create a new Page and rename it to `Data Collection`.

 We need to use different data for this use case, joining two tables.

 <aside class="negative">
-<strong>NOTE:</strong><br> Did you know you can see the data linage of a Workbook Element?
+<strong>NOTE:</strong><br> Did you know you can see the data linage of a workbook Element?
 Sometimes it is really useful to visually see the path the data is taking as it sourced to your Element.
 </aside>

 In our use case, the final lineage for the source data table looks like this:

 <img src="assets/dc1.png" width="800"/>

-In Edit mode, navigate to the `Data` Page.
+In Edit mode, navigate to the `Data` page.

-Add a new Table for `INVOICE_LINE_ITEMS` as shown:
+Add a new table for `INVOICE_LINE_ITEMS` as shown:

 <img src="assets/dc2.png" width="800"/>